 And if those you ask do disclose discomfort or avoidance, discuss strategies for overcoming it.
 Help them find a way through their discomfort.

-In this early phase of #MeToo, we’ve been playing defense: beefing up reporting and investigating procedures, revisiting policies, and adding more compliance training.
+The conversation about inclusion, harassment, discrimination has focused on playing defense: beefing up reporting and investigating procedures, revisiting policies, and adding more compliance training.

 But policies and training alone won’t help managers navigate the gray zones of interaction—feedback conversations, coaching and mentoring relationships, meetings and travel outside the office.